 The Free phone receives over 10,000 calls a year and is available 24 hours a day.
-Trained staff give emotional support and work with callers towards reducing feelings of distress.
+Trained staff and volunteers give emotional support and work with callers towards reducing feelings of distress.
 At the Centre we believe people have strengths and can develop ways to deal with crisis.
 People using the Service are the experts in their own lives and staff are led by what the crisis means to them.
 Staff will support the caller to identify strategies they may already have to help them with the crisis and to develop a short-term crisis plan identifying informal support and local community based formal support.
-Where unmet needs are identified staff will signpost callers to relevant community and statutory services.
+Where unmet needs are identified staff and volunteers will signpost callers to relevant community and statutory services.
 It is important to know staff at the Crisis Centre will not recommend services but provide information to assist the caller to make informed choices.
 Everyone using the Crisis Centre is encouraged to share their crisis plan with carers, friends and professionals working with them.

 This service is confidential and all information collected about callers is kept securely at the Crisis Centre and is used for data collection and staff training.
 We create a written record of the callers contact with us.
 You can use the telephone help line service anonymously.

 Each month 25% of the people calling the helpline have experienced thoughts about suicide.
-Staff are trained with the Applied Suicide Intervention Skills (ASIST) and work with people towards their safety usually maintaining confidentiality.
+Staff and volunteers are trained with the Applied Suicide Intervention Skills (ASIST) and work with people towards their safety usually maintaining confidentiality.
 The Crisis Centre’s aim is to prevent suicide and there are times when it is necessary to share relevant identifying information with statutory services, if a callers life is at immediate risk or if a child or vulnerable adult is being abused.